FeatureBaseDB/pdk/README.md

 Note that this url file represents 1+ billion rows of data.

+After importing, you can try a few example queries at https://github.com/alanbernstein/pilosa-notebooks/blob/master/taxi-use-case.ipynb .

 ## Net usecase

 To get started immediately, run this: